Sure Dividend

 The strategy behind Global Water’s asset base makes sense; areas with population growth and relatively scarce water supplies should see ever-rising demand for water.
 Global Water is well-positioned to grow in such areas.

-The utility has many tailwinds, including considerable growth in its recycled water deliveries (9.0% growth year-over-year), massive rate increases (requested 13.4% rate increase through 2022), and the solid population growth in Phoenix (21.7% since 2010).
+The utility has many tailwinds, including considerable growth in its recycled water deliveries, massive rate increases, and solid population growth in Phoenix.

 Its regulated annual revenues have been growing consistently over the years.
-During the last decade, the company has grown its revenues at a 2.5% average annual rate.
+During the last decade, the company has grown its revenues at a 5.7% average annual rate.
 Water is an essential commodity, so its consumption is resilient even under the most adverse economic conditions.
-As a result, the revenues of Global Water should remain resilient during a potential recession, as was the case during the Great Recession.
+As a result, Global Water’s revenues should remain resilient during a potential recession, as was the case during the Great Recession.

 Source: Investor relations

-Overall, thanks to material rate hikes and the sustained expansion of Global Water, we expect the utility to grow its earnings per share at a 6.0% average annual rate over the next five years.
+Overall, thanks to material rate hikes and Global Water’s sustained expansion, we expect the utility to grow its earnings per share at an average annual rate of 6.0% over the next five years.

 Dividend Analysis